mkdecisiondev/devdocs/aws/lambda-with-other-services/lambda-dynamodb/lambda-dynamodb.md

 };
 ```

 Now inside our handler, we're going to create an object containing the info the `DocumentClient.get()` function needs to get the right entry from the right table.
+Along with the table's name, these params must include a `Key` property with one of the table's keys.

 ```javascript
 const tableParams = {